W427697/Discord-/CONTRIBUTING/RELEASING.md

 1. Prereleases and major/minor releases - releasing any content that is on the `next` branch
 2. Patch releases - picking any content from `next` to `main`, that needs to be patched back to the current stable minor release

 The release process is based on automatically created "Release Pull Requests", that when merged will trigger a new version to be released.
-A designated Releaser - can be a different team member from time to time - will go through the release process in the current Release PR.

-A designated Releaser - which may change - will go through the release process in the current Release PR.
+A designated Releaser -- which may rotate between core team members -- will go through the release process in the current Release PR.
 This process is implemented with NodeJS scripts in [`scripts/release`](../scripts/release/) and three GitHub Actions workflows:

 - [Prepare Prerelease PR](../.github/workflows/prepare-prerelease.yml)
 - [Prepare Patch PR](../.github/workflows/prepare-patch-release.yml)